Syringa: Flowers

-The flowers are produced in spring, each flower being 5 to 10 mm in diameter with a four-lobed corolla, the corolla tube narrow, 5 to 20 mm long; they are monoecious, with fertile stamens and stigma in each flower.
+The flowers are produced in spring, each flower being 5 to 10 mm in diameter with a four-lobed corolla, the corolla tube narrow, 5 to 20 mm long; lilacs have bisexual flowers, with fertile stamens and stigma in each flower.
 The usual flower colour is a shade of purple (often a light purple or "lilac"), but white, pale yellow and pink, and even a dark burgundy color are also found.

 The flowers grow in large panicles, and in several species have a strong fragrance.
-Flowering varies between mid spring to early summer, depending on the species.
+Flowering varies between mid-spring to early summer, depending on the species.
 One particular cultivar, trademark Bloomerang, first blooms in spring and then again late summer through fall.

 Fruit

 The fruit is a dry, brown capsule, splitting in two at maturity to release the two winged seeds.